 Become a Match Official

-Match Officials (Referee, Touch Judge, Match Manager) play a very important role in our game.
+Match Officials (Referees, Touch Judges, Match Managers) play a very important role in our game.
 Being a Match Official will allow you to develop new skills, improve fitness and make new friends.

 Above all, being a Match Official allows you make a positive contribution to the great sport of Rugby League.

-Pathways exist for all match officials - from Mini/Mod Football to International Rules and High Performance.
+Pathways exist for all match officials – from mini/mod to international rules and high performance.
 Courses are regularly run across the country.
-Please contact your District Co-ordinator for course details and dates.
+Please contact your District for course details and dates.